AndreasVaering/Development-Projects/Keybird/Proto/README.md

   * Analog MUXs is used inorder to increase to number of ADC channels, which can introduce both latency and noise.
   * The chosen microcontroller does not have a capable clocks speed in order to do ADC for 69 individual keys.

 A complete redesign was therefore necessary as the prior design did have a sufficient groundwork.
+All files from the prior project can be found in this subfolder.